Experience-Monks/math-as-code/README.md

 var result = 3 * 4
 ```

-With adjacent letter variables, the multiplication sign is typically omitted.
+Often, the multiplication sign is only used to avoid ambiguity (e.g. between two numbers).
+Here, we can omit it entirely:

 ![dotcross2](img/dotcross2.png)